LikiMobileSolutions/cloud-connector/README.md

 1-st argument(sim7000TX_Pin): pin of Microbit to which TX pin[of SIM7000] is connected, ex.
 SerialPin.P0 <br>
 2-nd argument(sim7000TX_Pin): pin of Microbit to which RX pin[of SIM7000] is connected, ex.
 SerialPin.P1 <br>
 3-rd argument(sim7000BaudRate): baudrate for communication with sim7000, usually it will be 115200 baud, so ex.
 BaudRate.BaudRate115200 <br>
-4-th argument(logging level): 0 - logging disabled, 1 - logging human readable messages, 2 - logging of complete AT communication between sim7000 and Microbit
+4-th argument(logging level): DISABLED - no logging, VERBOSE - logging human readable messages, AT_CMDS - logging of complete AT communication between sim7000 and Microbit

 ### 2. Get GSM signal quality